 What can I do to keep my mind sharp?

 Brain changes occur 10 to 20 years before dementia symptoms appear.
-So using your brain throughout your life is important to keep your memory sharp.
+So using your brain throughout your life is important to help keep your memory sharp and stay healthy as you age.
 Adopt these four activities and lifestyle habits to improve memory.

 Studies show that exercise and brain health are related.
 Active people have a lower risk of memory loss and dementia.
 That’s because physical activity increases blood flow to the brain.
 It’s an energy boost for the body and the brain.
 Exercise also increases nerve proteins that protect brain cells.
-Regular exercise helps you manage overall health like weight, cholesterol, blood pressure, and diabetes risk.
+Regular exercise helps prevent chronic diseases and is an important tool for managing overall health with things like weight, cholesterol and blood pressure.

 Brain games that stimulate the mind can cut your risk for developing dementia or memory loss in half.
 Try puzzles, crosswords, Sudoku, card or board games, or playing an instrument.
 Or learn something new through faith-based group activities, volunteering or starting a hobby.
 Learning creates new connections between brain cells.
 Out with the old, in with the new!